ludlun04/IDATA2304-Project/protocol.md

 ## Reliability and security

+### Reliablitiy
-Reliability comes from TCP reliability, we also have functionality to reconnect the sockets if they at any point loose connection.
+Package reliability comes from TCP reliability, we also have functionality to reconnect the sockets if they at any point loose connection.

+### Security
 Packages are encrypted with symetric keys so that they cannot be read by a unwanted third party (Man in the middle attack).